Mintygadhok/abletrace-lab-docs/Section_1.md

 # SECTION 1 — NOW

 > Rewritten WHOLE every session. ~1 page.
 The DRIVER, not a log.
-> ⚠ THE TEST: if a line does NOT change session to session, it does not belong here — it belongs in the stable sections (2 / 3 / 3B).
+> ⚠ THE TEST — BOTH DIRECTIONS.
+If a line does NOT change session to session, it does not belong here (it belongs in 0 / 2 / 3A / 3B / 4).
+And if a STABLE section needs editing every session, that content belongs HERE.
+One fact, one home, decided by how often it changes.
 > Paste order (or repo-pull order): Section 0 → Section 1 (this) → Section 2.
 Others on demand.
 > ⚠ THE #1 DISCIPLINE: keep HISTORY out of NOW.
 When a story is told, it goes to Section 6.
 Evidence goes to Section 5.
 Only the live driving state stays here.

 ---

-## ▶ RESUME HERE — S79 START (Claude reads this FIRST, before anything)
+## ▶ RESUME HERE — S80 START (Claude reads this FIRST, before anything)

 ```
-LAST SESSION   S78 (closed clean — the fold's biggest piece landed)
+LAST SESSION   S79 — a long one, run across TWO PARALLEL THREADS.
+               Both are recorded below.
+Neither thread saw the other
+               while running; this block is the reconciliation.
-THIS SESSION   S79 — BUILD SECTION 3B.
-Then finish the repo (4, 6).
+THIS SESSION   S80 — SECTION 4 (design) is the last repo gap.
+Then the
+               fold is COMPLETE and normal work resumes.

 DOCS REPO IS LIVE — this is the standing paste.
   Repo      Mintygadhok/abletrace-lab-docs   (public)
   Raw base  https://raw.githubusercontent.com/Mintygadhok/abletrace-lab-docs/refs/heads/main/
-  Minty     pastes the raw base + says "pull the docs" (+ the S79 opener).
+  Minty     pastes the raw base + says "pull the docs" (+ the opener).
   Claude    fetches Section_0 + Section_1 + Section_2 = the standing three.
-            Others (3A/3B/4/5) fetched by name when the work needs them.
+            Others (3A/3B/4/5/6) fetched by name when the work needs them.
   ⚠ CACHE   the raw URL LAGS SEVERAL MINUTES behind a fresh commit.
 Minty's
             GitHub WEB VIEW is immediate truth.
 Do NOT conclude "it didn't
             commit" from a stale fetch.
 (Learned S76.)

-WHAT S78 DID — do not re-derive:
+WHAT S79 DID — BOTH THREADS.
+Do not re-derive any of it.

-  ✓ BUILT Section_3A.md — all 8 modules.
-3A.4/3A.5/3A.7 carry full walked
-    content; 3A.1/3A.2/3A.3/3A.6/3A.8 are SKELETON STUBS holding verified
-    K1 database facts, with FRONT END / BACK END stamped NOT YET WALKED.
-    Decision taken: A-lite (stub the missing tabs, invent nothing).
-  ✓ SECTION K RETIRED.
-All 33 K1 actions + 13 K2 rows mapped and folded.
-    K1 action 27 (Material Return) was nearly lost — caught by a coverage
-    check, landed as 3A.5 row 11b.
-  ✓ REBUILT Section_5.md whole — J82 appended; J9b, J10, J17 replaced;
-    JT7 corrected.
-Verified by count: 20 JT / 14 JR / 75 J, zero lost.
-  ✓ CLOSED the allergen conflict by live test → J82.
-See below.
-  ✓ Ownership settled: CLIENT ADMIN owns Procedures + HACCP.
-Super Admin
-    only SEEDS an initial template set.
-3A.8 owns the sync mechanism,
-    3A.7 owns the library.
-  ✓ No app code touched.
+  THREAD A — INFRASTRUCTURE + HISTORY
+  ✓ BUILT Section_3B.md — eleven blocks, everything the app runs on.
+    ⚠ METHOD CHANGED MID-BUILD AND IT MATTERS: old Section A was found
+    TWO-HEADED — its S42-stamped top half contradicted its own appends
+    on NINE load-bearing facts, and carried an S61 "correction" that was
+    itself the error (t2.small; both boxes are t3.small).
+SO A'S TOP HALF
+    WAS NOT COPIED FORWARD.
+3B.2/3B.3/3B.4 were rebuilt from Section 1's
+    S72 console-verified facts.
+A contributed only its S53-onward appends.
+    ⚠ Roughly HALF of A was never infrastructure — routed to §2 / 3A / §4.
+    The ROUTING RECORD at the foot of 3B says where each piece went.
+  ✓ BUILT Section_6.md from old Section C.
+  ✓ P31 raised (prod SSL has no contact email).

+  THREAD B — CORRECTIONS + THE UNITS GATE
+  ✓ §2's THREE STRUCK CLAIMS CORRECTED — Edit integrity (S59), GR7
+    mlomanagement, TO-BE-VERIFIED item 8.
+Plus the CLEANUP PILE's
+    t2/t3 line, which was inverted.
+Section 2 is now clean.
+  ✓ §2 GR5 RE-SCOPED — R5 was stamped "IN PROGRESS (the priority fix)".
+    It is NOT STARTED and is ~30+ sites, not the 3 it listed.
+  ✓ J13 vs J80 GATE RESOLVED against dev → J83.
+JT21 added.
+  ✓ P2 RE-SCOPED WHOLE — from "the priority fix" to a campaign.
+  ✓ P32 + P33 raised.

+  ✓ NO APP CODE TOUCHED IN EITHER THREAD.
+All reads.
 Boxes unchanged.

-▶▶ THE NEXT JOB — SECTION 3B.
-THIS IS S79. ◀◀
+▶▶ THE NEXT JOB — SECTION 4.
+THIS IS S80. ◀◀
-   3B is ARCHITECTURE & INFRASTRUCTURE — what the app RUNS ON, as opposed
-   to 3A which is what it DOES.
-Eleven blocks, listed in Section 0 rule 9B.
-   ⚠ ITS FACTS ARE CURRENTLY SCATTERED across: this file's INFRASTRUCTURE
-   block, Section 5's JR checklist (JR12/JR13/JR14 especially), and OLD
-   SECTION A — which P1(c) retires and which contains KNOWN-FALSE facts.
-   METHOD, same as S78 — it worked:
-     1. Minty hands Claude SECTION A as a file.
-     2. Claude produces a MAPPING FIRST — every A fact → its 3B destination,
-        flagging every known-false one.
-SHOWS THE MAP.
-Writes nothing.
-     3. Minty approves or corrects.
-     4. Claude builds Section_3B.md.
-A RETIRES (→ P22).
-   ⚠ KNOWN FALSE IN A TODAY — do not carry these forward:
-     Ubuntu 24.04 → really 26.04 · RDS `abletrace` → that is the ARCHIVE,
-     live is abletracelab_live · on-box build → DEAD, the box cannot build
-     · "two environments" → there are THREE · duplicate SESSION 0 and S66
-     blocks · "CURRENT POSITION (S42 close)" → 37 sessions stale.
-   ⚠ P28 LANDS HERE: the S77 dev-DB-access trap + temp-cnf recipe currently
-     live only in this NOW block.
-They belong in 3B.3.
+   The last repo gap.
+Sections 0, 1, 2, 3A, 3B, 5, 6 are all converted
+   and live.
+Only 4 remains, and it has incoming material waiting:
+     · A23's design system (font, palette, tiles, rail) — routed out of
+       Section A by 3B's routing record, now homeless until 4 absorbs it
+     · P14's design half (HACCP Excel blue, Procedures PDF all-black,
+       neither Mintek-branded, client name prominent on a HACCP plan)
+     · P33's cert-status colour rule (red/amber/green, state-driven)
+   ⚠ Rule 9D governs what 4 may hold: visual and interaction language
+     ONLY.
+A DB change or a queue item that touches a screen does NOT
+     belong in 4.
+Move it on sight.

-⚠ CARRY INTO THE BUILD — corrections already made, do not re-open:
+⚠ CARRY FORWARD — settled, do not re-open:
-  • "Fix A" does not exist and never did (J81). ⚠ AT 3B BUILD TIME, grep the
+  • "Fix A" does not exist and never did (J81). ⚠ Grep the repo for
-    WHOLE repo for "Fix A" — any surviving pointer is dead.
+    "Fix A" when next in it — any surviving pointer is dead.
-  • The allergen snapshot does not exist (J80 + J82). ✅ §2 CORRECTED S79 —
+  • The allergen snapshot does not exist (J80 + J82). ✅ §2 corrected S79.
-    Edit integrity, GR7, and TO-BE-VERIFIED item 8 all rewritten.
-Closed.
   • Release does not explode intermediates (J80).
 Trace does.
-Different
-    operations.
-WHAT S79 HAS DONE SO FAR:
-  ✓ §2 CORRECTED — three struck claims rewritten + CLEANUP PILE t2/t3 line
-    un-inverted.
-Section 2 is now clean.
-  ✓ J13 vs J80 GATE RESOLVED against dev.
-J13 right.
-J80's display finding was
-    an artifact of a 1:1 weight ratio.
-P2 re-scoped: campaign, not a fix.
-  ✓ P31 / P32 / P33 raised.
-  ⚠ 3B NOT STARTED — still this session's declared job.
+  • J80's DISPLAY finding is withdrawn; its STOCK-HOP findings stand (J83).
 ```

 ---

 ## HEADS — ⚠ verify against the boxes before working (Section 0, rule 1.2)